-Implementing EDI, what is it and why do businesses need it.
-EDI or electronic data interchange is the transfer of electrical business documents, but why is implementing it so important and beneficial.
-Okay, enough rhetorical questions lets get with the program.
+What is EDI and why do businesses need it.
+Electronic data interchange is the transfer of electrical business documents, in today’s blog post we will discuss why implementing EDI is so important and beneficial.

-Every EDI company will use different document standard. for example, EDI based in the US will use whats called x12, that’s their EDI standard.
-However, there are lots different standards that other EDI providers will use.
+Depending on the EDI providers location their document standards might differ. for example, EDI based in the US will use whats called x12, that’s their EDI standard.
+However, there are lots of different standards that other EDI providers will use.
 XEDI uses UN/EDIFACT, TRADACOMS and ANSI X12.
 When compliant the XEDI team will set you up to the correct document standard.

 Methods of integration